vmware-automation/solutions-import-beta/WSO2-ESB-4.0.3-for-Linux-Blueprint-by-InterraIT.xml.md

 ###Prerequisites:

-Download the following files and keep it in your  web server folder.
+Download the following files and keep it in local web server folder.
 1. wso2esb-4.0.3.zip
 2. apache-ant-1.8.4-bin.tar.gz